Sciensano-Healthdata/HdBe-FHIR-R4-CBB/README.md

 #### **2. Github Actions**

-Every time commits are pushed to the GitHub environment in the main or integration branch, the Github Actions pipeline is started.
+Every time commits are pushed to the GitHub environment in the main or develop branch, the Github Actions pipeline is started.
 The Github Actions pipeline is also started when a pull request is merged into the main branch.

 GitHub Actions always validates the complete project and uses all quality assurance rules.
 It can be found within Github under the **Actions tab**.